AmberHe/Data-Science-Specialization/5_reproducible/p_1/PA1_template.md

 There are `2304` NAs in the column **step**.

 2. Imput missing values using kNN (k-NearestNeighbor)
-In order to imput missing values, I use kNN through loading `DMwR` package.
+In order to imput missing values, I use kNN through loading `DMwR` package. `knnImputation()` replaces NAs in Data with the corresponding value from the nearest-neighbor column.
+The nearest-neighbor column is the closest column in Euclidean distance.
+If the corresponding value from the nearest-neighbor column is also NA, the next nearest column is used.

 ```r
 library(DMwR)